prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

  - `zil_commit` handles the process of writing `itx_t`'s to disk:

-     1. Move async itx's for object being commited, to the sync list
+     1. ~~Move async itx's for object being commited, to the sync list~~

      2. Write all commit list `itx`'s to disk

 ???

-# How are itx's written to disk?

- - ~~`zil_commit` handles the process of writing `itx_t`'s to disk:~~

-     1. ~~Move async itx's for object being commited, to the sync list~~

-     2. Write all commit list `itx`'s to disk

 - We do this by iterating over the `itx`'s in the commit list

 - For each `itx`:

    1. If insufficient space in the currently "open" ZIL block:

-              - Allocate a new (empty) ZIL block...

-              - issue write of old block
+      - Allocate a new (empty) ZIL block, issue write of old block

    2. Copy the `itx` into the "open" ZIL block

-        - Finally, issue last "open" ZIL block to disk
+- Last, we issue last "open" ZIL block to disk

    - this also means, allocated another block...

    - to be the next "open" ZIL block

 ---